polst/graphql-merger/README.md

 ####`import {graphqlMerger} from '../utils/graphqlMerger';`

-Merges graphql modules adding at the end
+Merges graphql modules adding at the end.

 ```
     schema {